-We used to live in Seattle, and loved the Space Needle, so we definitely wanted to visit the Tower of the Americas, which is actually taller than the Space Needle.
+We used to live in Seattle, and loved the Space Needle, so we definitely wanted to visit the Tower of the Americas.
+Surprisingly, it is actually taller than the Space Needle.
 It gets busy, so we arrived first thing in the morning.
 After paying for parking, we walked to the park surrounding the tower.
 We were there before it opened, so we just enjoyed the park before purchasing tickets.

 Attractions by the Alamo

-There are a number of fun kitschy museums located by the Alamo, included Ripley’s Believe It or Not and the Guinness World Records Museum.
+There are a number of fun kitschy museums located by the Alamo, including Ripley’s Believe It or Not and the Guinness World Records Museum.
 My son saw the front of Ripley’s and begged to go in.
 While I wouldn’t consider these must-dos, they are fun to visit if you have the time, and if your kids want to go.

 We weren’t able to see everything that we wanted, but there are definitely other things to do in San Antonio with kids.
 We really wanted to visit Schlitterbahn (a water park), but like SeaWorld, it’s only open weekends during April.
 There’s’ also the San Antonio Zoo, the Institute of Texas Cultures, Six Flags Fiesta Texas, the San Antonio Aquarium, the Natural Bridge Caverns, and the Doseum.

 Where to Eat in San Antonio